JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler/Consideration_some_criticisms_Urantia_Book.md

 The mission of the book is well told on [196:1.2](/en/The_Urantia_Book/196#p1_2):

 > "The time is ripe to witness the figurative resurrection of the human Jesus from his burial tomb amidst the theological traditions and the religious dogmas of nineteen centuries.
 Jesus of Nazareth must not be longer sacrificed to even the splendid concept of the glorified Christ.
 What a transcendent service if, through this revelation, the Son of Man should be recovered from the tomb of traditional theology and be presented as the living Jesus to the church that bears his name, and to all other religions!
 Surely the Christian fellowship of believers will not hesitate to make such adjustments of faith—and of practices of living as will enable it to ' follow after' the Master in the demonstration of his real life of religious devotion to the doing of his father's will and of consecration to the unselfish service of man.
->
-> "Do professed Christians fear the exposure of a self-sufficient and un-consecrated fellowship of social respectability and selfish economic maladjustment?
+Do professed Christians fear the exposure of a self-sufficient and un-consecrated fellowship of social respectability and selfish economic maladjustment?
 Does institutional Christianity fear the possible jeopardy or even the overthrow, of ecclesiastical authority if the Jesus of Galilee is reinstated in the minds and souls of mortal men as the ideal of personal religious living?
 Indeed, the social readjustments, the economic transformations, the moral rejuvenation's, and the religious revisions of Christian civilization would be drastic and revolutionary if the living religion of Jesus should suddenly supplant the theologic religion about Jesus."

 ### 13. Criticism _The Urantia Book_ takes away the centrality of Christ in the Christian faith.
 While _The Urantia Book_ places God at the center of the master universe, as well as at the center of the Christian faith, the bestowal Son shares this place with his Father.